RevealBi/Documentation/en/developer/java-sdk/setup-configuration.md

 ### Setup and Configuration (Generic Server)

-To integrate Reveal with any existing application, you need to follow these three generic steps:
+To integrate Reveal with any existing application, you need to follow these generic steps:

 1. Add a dependency to the existing app implementation.
 2. Add a dependency to Reveal SDK.